Personalized therapy for multiple sclerosis (MS)

 - Rebif (interferon beta-1a)

-The interferon beta medications are given by self-injection, either under the skin or in the muscle.
-The frequency of injections varies from one to three times weekly.
+The interferon beta medications are given by self-injection, either under the skin or in a muscle.
+The frequency of injections varies from once every two days to once every two weeks.

-These drugs have comparable effectiveness, reducing the relapse rate by about one-third and slowing the development of new MS-related brain lesions for relapsing MS.
+These drugs have moderate to strong evidence of effectiveness, reducing the relapse rate and slowing the development of new MS-related brain lesions for relapsing MS.

-Along with interferon beta drugs, glatiramer acetate (Copaxone) is considered to be a first line treatment option for relapsing MS. Exactly how glatiramer acetate works is unknown, though it's thought to stimulate immune system cells known as T cells.
-It may also have potential nerve-protecting effects.
+Glatiramer acetate (Copaxone, Glatopa).
+This also is considered an initial therapy option for relapsing MS. This drug is thought to act through immune system cells known as T cells.
+It might also have nerve-protecting effects.

 Glatiramer acetate is given by self-injection under the skin, either three times weekly or every day.
-It is generally well-tolerated, but injection site reactions, such as redness and discomfort, are commonly reported.
+It's generally well tolerated, but injection site reactions, such as redness and discomfort, are common.

-Natalizumab is effective against relapsing MS, reducing relapse rate by about two-thirds.
-However, it is associated with a small but important risk of a serious brain infection known as progressive multifocal leukoencephalopathy (PML).
+Natalizumab is effective against relapsing MS, reducing the relapse rate by about two-thirds.
+However, it's associated with a small but important risk of a serious brain infection known as progressive multifocal leukoencephalopathy (PML).

-People who take natalizumab must be closely monitored for symptoms of PML, which include progressive weakness and visual or cognitive changes that may not be reversible.
+People who take natalizumab must be closely monitored for symptoms of PML, which include progressive weakness and visual or cognitive changes that might not be reversible.

 A person's ongoing PML risk is assessed using factors such as:

-- The presence of antibodies to the John Cunningham virus on blood testing
+- The presence of antibodies to a virus known as John Cunningham virus on blood testing

 - Previous treatment of immunosuppressive drugs, such as mitoxantrone